heyorbit/elixir-server-utils/README.md

 ### Session

-If the plug JWT is used, the authorization header will be validated and the session token will be injected into the connection.
+If the plug JWT is used, the authorization header will be validated and a struct `ServerUtils.Session.t` will be injected into the connection.

 ```elixir
 pipeline :authenticated do